Black River – East Fork

 - Hwy 73 to Hay Creek Road: 5.4 miles.
 Probably a feasible creek prospect.

-- Hay Creek to Hwy ZZ: 4.3 miles.
+- Hay Creek Road to Peterson Road: 4.3 miles.
 Probably doable as a creek prospect as it is more open, but there would still be some jams.

 - Peterson Road to Hwy ZZ: 7.0 miles.
 Probably too many downed trees.